yubin627/yubin627.github.io/_posts/2019-07-31-Fashion-Recommender.md

 I came across FastAi which is a fantastic wrapper sitting on top of PyTorch that simplifies the code dramatically.
 It also provides lots of function that makes model fine-tuning so much easier.
 Here is a [notebook](https://github.com/yubin627/ga_projects/blob/master/Capstone_Project/codes/fasti_ai.ipynb) where I attempted a simple trial of ResNet-34 and ResNet-50 using the same dataset on FastAi.
 Love to play with it more!

 ## Future Work
-- Modify the codes to enable external image input from user.
+- Explore crop detector to enable input from external source without bbox information.
 - Expand the application of the model to other image dataset to build use cases that answer real-world problems.
-I have wanted to join the [volunteer project](https://www.meetup.com/DataKind-SG/events/261014834/?_xtd=gqFypzUzMTY4NDihcKZpcGhvbmU&from=ref) in DataJam to identify water points around the globe.
+I have wanted to join the [volunteer project](https://www.meetup.com/DataKind-SG/events/261014834/?_xtd=gqFypzUzMTY4NDihcKZpcGhvbmU&from=ref) in DataKind to identify water points around the globe.
 Comparing to the 'ideal' DeepFashion dataset, this would require much more efforts in the data preprocessing involving data cleaning, labeling etc.